ryanatkn/corpus-activity-streams/README.md

 - bug: Clicking #hashlinks navigates like you'd expect, but browser nav backward/forward doesn't work.
 - Make it more usable as a library.
   Right now, developer users must import individual TypeScript modules.
-  It should be published in a more standard npm-friendly way and include the data as JSON.
+  It should be published in a more standard npm-friendly way.
 - Make it usable on smaller screens.
 Collapse columns to tabs, probably.
 - More data than just the vocabulary?
   See [ActivityPub](https://www.w3.org/TR/activitypub/) and